abdulsametkara/ce103-midterm-abdulsamed-kara-emre-korkmaz/README.md

 ### Build App on WSL/Linux

 We are running WSL on Windows 10 and solve our virtual machine problem.
 We make cross-platform development.
-After development before commit we run and test app on Windows and WSL with this scripts.
+After development before Cinema we run and test app on Windows and WSL with this scripts.
 To run on WSL you need to install WSL first.

 you can use our public notes